Daniel Bennett (footballer): International career

 Daniel Bennett at Changi Airport, returning home with the triumphant Singapore team after the 2007 ASEAN Football Championship final.

-After deliberating two years, Bennett applied for Singaporean citizenship and therefore became eligible to become a Singapore national footballer.
+After deliberating for two years, Bennett applied for Singaporean citizenship and therefore became eligible to become a Singapore national footballer.
 He made his debut under then head coach Jan B. Poulsen in a friendly match against the Philippines on 11 December 2002.
 He had a goal disallowed that day, an effort that he still maintains was a legitimate goal.

 He would score his first international goal against Hong Kong on 4 August 2003.
 His timely citizenship meant that he took part in the 2002 ASEAN Football Championship in co-hosts Singapore.
 However, the Lions failed their target of reaching the final.

 However, Bennett and his country would achieve significant successes in football within the next few years.
 Under coach Radojko Avramović, Bennett never missed a call-up to Singapore's tournament squad.
 He scored with a long-range effort in the 3rd minute of the 2004 finals first leg against Indonesia in front of an intimidating 100,000 Senayan crowd.
-This meant that Singapore went on to became champions of Southeast Asia, their second title after their 1998 triumph.
+This meant that Singapore went on to become champions of Southeast Asia, their second title after their 1998 triumph.

 Bennett earned his 100th cap against Thailand on 24 August 2011 and was inducted into the FIFA Century Club.
 With his 122nd appearance in the away leg of the 2012 ASEAN Football Championship finals, Bennett surpassed Aide Iskandar and Malek Awab as Singapore's most capped player.
 Bennett subsequently completed a hat-trick of titles with tournament wins in 2007 and 2012.

 As of January 2017, Bennett amassed 132 caps, tied with Shahril Ishak as Singapore's most-capped player.

 As of 2022, Bennett has 146 caps for Singapore.
 He currently holds the national record for the most international matches played for his country.